jpedroschmitz/typescript-nextjs-starter/README.md

 <br />

 <div align="center"><strong>Non-opinionated TypeScript starter for Next.js</strong></div>
 <div align="center">Highly scalable foundation with the best DX.
-All the tools you need to build your next project.</div>
+All the tools you need to build your Next project.</div>

 <br />